sarahkor/doar-mail/README.md

 For more information about this project please visit the [wiki](https://github.com/meshybb/Create-our-Gmail/wiki/)*.

-*if you cannot see the wiki there is a wiki folder in the project in create-our-gmail/wiki that contains the same wiki pages*

 | Page name                                      | Description                            |
 | ---------------------------------------------- | -------------------------------------- |
 | [Getting Started](https://github.com/meshybb/Create-our-Gmail/wiki/Getting-Started)             | Docker setup & project structure, in this page you can find a detailed guide on how to run the project using docker |